AKS0191/mq-agentic-ai/README.md

   }
   ```

-  2. An agent can be listening for incoming messages from other agents by defining INBOUND_NETWOKRK within its `env.json` file:
+  2. `INBOUND NETWORK`: An agent monitors incoming messages from other agents by specifying `INBOUND_NETWORK` in its `env.json` configuration file.
   ```
     "INBOUND_NETWORK": {
       "MQ_ENDPOINTS" : [